Educational Psychology Interactive: Overview of Learning and Development

 • Learning occurs before cognitive development.
 Therefore, practice as guided by experts.

-• Language is primary means by which sociohistorical learning occurs.
+• Language is the primary means by which sociohistorical learning occurs.
 Therefore, listen, write, and speak, first in language as used by experts, then in your own language.

 • Identify learners' Zone of Proximal Development.